Learn how to call the Current Weather Data API.

 : Weather condition description.icon

 : Related weather icon.
-For more information, see Weather conditions and icons.
+For more information, see Weather conditions and icons.main

 : Current temperature in Kelvin.feels_like